Written By The Magdalen House Family Support Group Committee

 Do you love an alcoholic?
 Whether you’re a spouse, best friend, mother, son, etc. we know how it feels to be in your shoes.
 We are a community of and for friends, loved ones, and family members of alcoholics to learn about alcoholism, understand how to support an alcoholic, and experience an improved quality of life, regardless of our alcoholic loved one’s recovery.

-Alcoholism is a disease that directly impacts at least 17 people around a single alcoholic – and this includes loved ones, family members, friends, employers, coworkers, recovered alcoholics, and more.
+Alcoholism is a disease that directly impacts multiple people around a single alcoholic – this includes loved ones, family members, friends, employers, coworkers, recovered alcoholics, and more.
 If this is you, you are not alone.
 We are a group of volunteers who have struggled with our loved ones’ alcoholism and found hope and healing.

 You are welcome to join us for our Virtual Family Support Group meeting any Wednesday at 6:30 pm (Central Time) and text or call any of our committee members, anytime.
 You can find all the information about both on our page: magdalenhouse.org/family